The Anchoress (musician): Biography

+In 2024, Davies was appointed as the first female Professor of Music Production and Songwriting at ICMP (Institute of Contemporary Music Performance) and SAE.

+In April 2025, Davies supported Manic Street Preachers across two nights at the O2 Shepherd's Bush Empire (18–19 April) as part of their Critical Thinking tour.

+In August 2026, Davies is set to release As We Once Were via Last Night From Glasgow — her third studio album of original material.
+The 14-track album was self-produced at Black Lodge Studios using vintage synthesisers from Pete Townshend's collection, and features guest appearances from Gwenno, James Dean Bradfield, Hannah Peel and Eaves Wilder.
+It was mixed by Dave Eringa and mastered by Jon Astley.

-Solo and side projects
+Solo, collaborations and side projects

 Prior to the Anchoress project, Davies self-released music under her own name and as Catherine A.D.

 In 2009, Davies performed with London Philharmonic Orchestra as an artist-in-residence at London's South Bank Centre.
 Through this role, she wrote with Riz MC and collaborated with Nitin Sawhney.

 In 2011, under the abbreviated A.D. guise, Davies released the single "Carry Your Heart", and a mini-album titled Communion.
 NME described Communion as an "understated but beautiful mini-album" when naming it one of the 20 best "cult/experimental" albums of 2011.
 She also released a collection of covers titled Reprise.
 The release featured re-interpretations of songs by Friendly Fires, Sleigh Bells, Nick Drake, Tracy Chapman, Bon Iver, Hurts, My Brightest Diamond, the Crystals, Nina Simone and the Magnetic Fields.